-• In early 2013, Repsol was awarded a new offshore exploration block in the NL12-02- Flemish Pass Exploration Round.
+- In early 2013, Repsol was awarded a new offshore exploration block in the NL12-02-Flemish Pass Exploration Round.
 The EL-1134 block was awarded to a consortium in which Repsol holds a 25% stake.
-The block is located in the Southern Flemish basin.
-Canada • The entry of this new exploration block to join existing ones, demonstrates Repsol's commitment to create a portfolio of projects in the Canadian offshore area, in line with its strategy of geographical diversification and growth in OECD countries.
+The block is located in the Southern Flemish basin. - The entry of this new exploration block to join existing ones, demonstrates Repsol's commitment to create a portfolio of projects in the Canadian offshore area, in line with its strategy of geographical diversification and growth in OECD countries.

 EE.UU.

 Repsol's diversified portfolio of projects in the United States, comprised of assets in production and exploration projects of great significance, both onshore and offshore, positions this country as one of the major strategic growth areas for the company.
 Repsol has a stake in 500 blocks in the US, along with the Mississippian Lime assets.

-Mexico, Repsol won the award in Exploration Round 227 held in March 2013, for two new exploration shore blocks are Green Canyon 581-GC in which Repsol holds 40% and Atwater Valley-AT 172 with wells Qugruk 1 hydrocarbons w Repsol announced three oil discoveries in Alaska during the 2012-2013 exploration campaign.
-The $I$ (Q-1) and Qugruk 6 (Q-6) showed hydrocarbons at two levels, whereas in the Qugruk 3 (Q-3) were found at multiple levels.
-The exploration and evaluation work will continue during the winter psol is the operator of the exploration consortium with a 70% stake. • In Alaska, Repsol was officially awarded the 41 blocks previously announced as the highest offer in the NS-2012W and BS-2012W rounds of North Slope of Alaska in November 2012.
-Oklahoma, in v Oklahoma, in which Repsol holds a stake after an agreement ratified in 2012 with US oil firm SandRidge Energy, continued operating in 2013 with an intense drilling campaign of more than 400 producing wells drilled during the drilling of two ve asset of Shenzi, located in deepwater Gulf of Mexico and where Repsol has a 28% stake, saw the development wells and a new well was started.
-There currently are 16 production wells (14 at the n and two at the Marco Polo platform) and four injection wells have been drilled, including two in • In the first hall completion in e f of 2013, a second appraisal well was drilled at the Buckskin discovery, which is scheduled for arly 2014.
+- In the Gulf of Mexico, Repsol won the award in Exploration Round 227 held in March 2013, for two new exploration blocks.
+The offshore blocks are Green Canyon 581-GC in which Repsol holds 40% and Atwater Valley-AT 172 with a 100% stake. - In April 2013, Repsol announced three oil discoveries in Alaska during the 2012-2013 exploration campaign.
+The wells Qugruk 1 (Q-1) and Qugruk 6 (Q-6) showed hydrocarbons at two levels, whereas in the Qugruk 3 (Q-3) hydrocarbons were found at multiple levels.
+The exploration and evaluation work will continue during the winter 2013-2014.
+Repsol is the operator of the exploration consortium with a 70% stake. - In Alaska, Repsol was officially awarded the 41 blocks previously announced as the highest offer in the NS-2012W and BS-2012W rounds of North Slope of Alaska in November 2012. - The areas of unconventional resources in the Mississippian Lime reservoir, located between the states Kansas and Oklahoma, in which Repsol holds a stake after an agreement ratified in 2012 with US oil firm SandRidge Energy, continued operating in 2013 with an intense drilling campaign of more than 400 producing wells drilled during the year. - At the productive asset of Shenzi, located in deepwater Gulf of Mexico and where Repsol has a 28% stake, saw the drilling of two development wells and a new well was started.
+There currently are 16 production wells (14 at the Shenzi platform and two at the Marco Polo platform) and four injection wells have been drilled, including two in 2013. - In the first half of 2013, a second appraisal well was drilled at the Buckskin discovery, which is scheduled for completion in early 2014.